-Yes, it plausibly true for technical and pre-university education.
+Yes, it plausible with technical and pre-university education.
 According to the organisation, Canadian Feed the Children <Breaking the cycle of poverty with education>, (last updated 2016):

 - A single year of primary school increases wages earned later by 5 to 15 per cent for boys and even more for girls.